saumya81/simpleloginsystem/README.md

 # simpleloginsystem
-Simplae login system
+Simple login system
-Go to xamp
+1. Go to xamp
-open htdocs
+2. open htdocs
-Copy the file to your htdocs folder
+3. Copy the file to your htdocs folder
-No need of anydatabase as it is created by simple JSON.
+4. No need of anydatabase as it is created by simple JSON.